3DMIN/3DMIN.github.io/_build/bellow.md

 ## Glueing

-<span class="note">while glueing in the metall frames at each end of the bellow work with another person. before glueing make sure metall parts are fat and dust free.
-Glue one frame at a time since the epoxy hardens quiet fast!</span>
+<div class="note">While glueing in the metall frames at each end of the bellow work with another person. before glueing make sure metall parts are fat and dust free.
+Glue one frame at a time since the epoxy hardens quiet fast!</div>

 ![put metall frame inside the last fold of the bellow, make sure that the holes ar in the same positions as in the bellow and apply a thin layer of epoxy in between the holes. leave 1cm space between holes and epoxy to make sure that no glue will go into the female screw thread](/images/bellow/IMG_3301.jpg)*put metall frame inside the last fold of the bellow, make sure that the holes ar in the same positions as in the bellow and apply a thin layer of epoxy in between the holes. leave 1cm space between holes and epoxy to make sure that no glue will go into the female screw thread*